 Edwar is an architect and urban practitioner specialized in political architecture, urban development, post-conflict recovery, and community empowerment.
 He is a Chevening FCO Alumnus, he holds a Diploma degree in Architecture from Damascus University and a Master's degree in Urban Design and Development, University College London, UK.
 Edwar is the program manager of The Communications for Development C4D organization, a global community of professionals working in communication for development C4D, with members in 126 countries.
 Recently he is leading the delivery of a participatory peacebuilding toolkit in more than ten war-torn countries around the world.

-Maram is an urban practitioner with a multi-disciplinary background specialized in participatory integrated urbanism, stakeholder dialogue, community mobilization, and just spatial development.
-She is a DAAD alumna.
-She holds a B.Sc. in architecture from the University of Jordan and a double Master’s degree (M.Sc.) in Integrated Urbanism and Sustainable Design from the University of Stuttgart, Germany, and Ain Shams University, Egypt.
-Maram is continuously engaged in experimental urban analytical excursions in different cities and has been working for the past ten years with multiple local and international organizations including GIZ and UNRWA, on field-based projects focused on grassroots camp urban improvement, improvement of green infrastructure in host communities, co-design, and community-driven planning, as well as integrated strategic planning and moderation.
+Maram is an urban practitioner with a multi-disciplinary background focused on participatory urban development and stakeholder dialogue in integrated settings.
+Maram is a DAAD alumna.
+She holds a Bachelor degree in Architecture from the University of Jordan and a double Master’s degree in Integrated Urbanism and Sustainable Design from the University of Stuttgart, Germany, and Ain Shams University, Egypt.
+Maram has been working for the past several years with multiple regional and international organizations, including GIZ and UNRWA, on field-based projects focused on grassroot camps urban improvement, improvement of green infrastructures in host communities, and community-driven planning through co-design and inclusive strategies.
+She has been regularly assigned key roles in managing participatory platforms between community segments, private sector, technical consultants, non-governmental and governmental bodies, as well as steering components and networks.